Trevor Brennan, Administrative Operations Specialist

 Joined NMCDHH in March 2021

 Trevor Brennan is a New Mexico native from Edgewood who became Hard-of-Hearing at age 10.
 He is a graduate of the New Mexico School for the Deaf.
-He has an Associate’s Degree in Integrated Studies from Central New Mexico Community College and is currently pursuing his second degree in Computer Information Systems.
-Trevor also has certifications in general business, and payroll clerk.
+He has an Associate’s Degree in Integrated Studies from Central New Mexico Community College, and also has certifications in general business and payroll clerk.
 He has served as the Treasurer for the NM Association for the Deaf in the past and is passionate about helping others.

-Trevor previously worked at the New Mexico School for the Deaf as an administrative assistant and teacher’s aide.
-He has over 15 years of customer service experience from a variety of industries at the local, county and state level.
-Trevor first worked for the Commission as a Mentor for New Mexico Mentoring starting in 2020 and joined the full-time staff in 2021.
+Trevor has over 15 years of customer service experience from a variety of industries at the local, county, and state level.
+Trevor first worked for the Commission as a Mentor for New Mexico Mentoring starting in 2020 and joined the full-time staff in 2021 as the Administrative Operations Specialist, before being promoted to Community Engagement Specialist in 2023.

 Lisa Dignan, Director of Community Engagement